Dir sync by content with rename detection, hard link support, plus fast fdupes, and more.

 - v0.1.9: Improved sync algorithm.
 Remove directories left empty after sync.

 - Support hash values larger than 64 bits, including the newer 128-bit xxhash3, and others.

 - More parallel hashing, multiprocessing instead of threads.

 - More output options, e.g. sort by name or mtime.

 --excludepatterns more compatible with

-- Detect renamed directories to obtain a more compact sync schedule.
+- Detect renamed directories for more compact sync schedules.

-- Support partial hashes for quicker comparison of same-size files.
+- Partial hashes for quicker comparison of same-size files.

-- Support for checking for duplicates by actual content, not just hash.
+- Check for duplicates by actual content, not just content hash.